 August 2024

-Congratulations to Lynfield College past pupil Maddie Wesche on achieving a personal best and winning Silver at the Paris Olympics 2024.
-We are so PROUD of you Maddie.
+Congratulations to Lynfield College past pupil Maddi Wesche on achieving a personal best and winning Silver at the Paris Olympics 2024.

 Maddison-Lee Wesche claimed the silver medal in a thrilling women’s shot put final at the Paris 2024 Olympics this morning.